jcolemang/csse374-project/README.md

 Our CSSE374 project is a UML generation tool meant to be **fully featured** and **open to extension**.
-It was written using the Java ASM library and generates Graphviz Dot files to be compiled and viewed with an external editor.
+It was written using the Java ASM library and generates Graphviz-compatible .DOT files to be compiled and viewed with an external editor.
 This project was written by Wenkang Dang, Sabrina Wicker, and Coleman Gibson.